Modeling Quantum Noise in Nanolasers using Markov Chains: Laser Markov Chain

 where again $\gamma_r = 4 g^2 / \gamma_\perp$ (see Table \ref{tab:variables}).
 We recognize that this corresponds to the radiative decay rate of the nanolaser rate equations \cite{Mork2018RateEmitters,Bundgaard-Nielsen2023StochasticNanolaser}.
 This suggests that the assumption in, Eq.~\eqref{eq:matrix_element_approximation}, is in fact equivalent to the cumulant expansion.
 Compared to the cumulant expansion, however, we now have the possibility of a direct comparison and verification of the approximation (see appendix \ref{sec:validity}).

 By extending the previous analysis to each of the $n_0$ emitters, we arrive at equations similar to Eqs.~\eqref{eq:rhong} and \eqref{eq:rhone} written for each individual emitter.
-With the introduction of $\rho_{n_p,n_e}$ describing the sum of all density matrix elements with $n_p$ number of photons and $n_e$ excited emitters and the use of some combinatorics (see appendix \ref{app:extending} for details), we arrive at:
+With the introduction of $\rho_{n_p,n_e}$ describing the sum of all density matrix elements with $n_p$ number of photons and $n_e$ excited emitters and through the use of combinatorics accounting for all the different microscopic emitter configurations (see appendix \ref{app:extending} for details), we arrive at:

 The above equation follows exactly the structure of Eq.~\eqref{eq:cme}.
 In the following section, we show the processes involved in the LMC and thus how the nanolaser can be simulated using Gillespie's method.